Upstream Color

-Upstream Color is a 2013 American experimental science fiction film written, directed, produced by, and starring Shane Carruth.
+Upstream Color is a 2013 American experimental science fiction film written, directed, produced by and starring Shane Carruth.
 The film is the second feature directed by Carruth, following his 2004 debut Primer.
-It stars Amy Seimetz, Carruth, Andrew Sensenig, and Thiago Martins.
+It also stars Amy Seimetz, Andrew Sensenig and Thiago Martins.

 In the film, the behaviors of two people are unwittingly affected by a complex parasite that has a three-stage life cycle.